djftk/OPENSW/README.md

-# OPENSW Open the webcam with OpenCV and recognize and mosaic the eyes
+# Open the webcam with OpenCV and recognize and mosaic the eyes
 > Mosaic Handler with OpenCV and Python.
-This project is inspired from his blog: [blog](https://jinho-study.tistory.com/231) We have included the author's code and the one we wrote my self as well.
+This project is inspired from his blog: [Open the webcam with OpenCV and recognize and mosaic the eyes](https://jinho-study.tistory.com/231)
+We have included the author's code and the one we wrote my self as well.

 # Key Points